Kiln-AI/Kiln/guides/Fine Tuning LLM Models Guide.md

 Kiln will automatically deploy your fine-tunes when they are complete.
 You can use them from the Kiln UI without any additional configuration.
 Simply select a fine-tune by name from the model dropdown in the "Run" tab.

-You can also call them through OpenAI or Fireworks APIs using their model-IDs.

 Both Fireworks and OpenAI tunes are deployed "serverless".
 You only pay by for usage (tokens), with no recurring costs.

+You can use your models outside of Kiln by calling Fireworks or OpenAI APIs with the model ID from the "Fine Tune" tab.

-Our fine-tuned models show some immediate promise.
-Previously models smaller than Llama < 70b could not produce the correct structured data format for our task.
-After fine tuning even the smallest model (Llama 3.2 1b) consistently works.
+**Early Results**: Our fine-tuned models show some immediate promise.
+Previously models smaller than Llama 70b could not produce the correct structured data for our task.
+After fine tuning even the smallest model, Llama 3.2 1b, consistently works.

 https://github.com/user-attachments/assets/2f64dd1d-a684-456f-8505-114defaff304